 The most common type of defect is improper installation by improperly or completely untrained tradesmen.

 Home construction technology has been greatly increasing over the last decade, with new materials that are less expensive and provide a much longer service life.
 But the problem with these new products is that the tradesmen who install them usually have not been trained how to properly install them.
 People who have been working as roofers, plumbers or HVAC technicians for years, even those who were actually professionally trained for their trade (and most are not!) don’t want to spend the time “going back to school”.
 And most jurisdictions do not have any requirements for the people doing the work to have actually been properly trained.

 Today, there is little excuse for this.
 The internet provides easy access to manufacturer’s installation instructions.
 Yet, again and again, inspectors find these defects and call them out.

-High Efficiency Furnaces: The new forced air furnaces achieve their 90% efficiency, in part, by getting their combustion air from outside the house.
-For a furnace to create heat, the burners must have a source of combustion air.
-Older furnaces took their air from the house, either with a draft hood (conventional furnace) or by an induced draft (mid-efficiency furnace).
-This worked in older houses that were leaky, but with the new energy efficiency standards of insulation and air sealing, there is little or no excess air in the house to support combustion.
+High Efficiency Furnaces: The new forced air furnaces achieve their >90% efficiency, in part, by getting their combustion air from outside the house.
+For a furnace to create heat, the burners must have a source of air to support combustion.
+Older furnaces took their combustion air from the house, either with a draft hood (conventional furnace) or by an induced draft fan (mid-efficiency furnace).
+This worked in older houses that were leaky, but with the new energy efficiency standards for insulation and air sealing, there is little or no excess air in the house to support combustion.

 Please remember that there is usually no training or qualification requirements for people to work as HVAC technicians.
 Although there are schools that teach HVAC, most of the tradesmen I have come into contact with have only had on-the-job training.